XTU-Liu-LAB/FDENET/README.md

-# FDEF: a feature-division ensemble framework for gene regulatory network inference
+# FDENET: a feature-division ensemble framework for gene regulatory network inference

 ## Description

 The method, FDENET, was created and tested using  MATLAB®  2016b.
-Please refer to our manuscript termed “FDEF: a feature-division ensemble framework for gene regulatory network inference” for more detailed information about this algorithm.
+Please refer to our manuscript termed “FDENET: a feature-division ensemble framework for gene regulatory network inference” for more detailed information about this algorithm.

 ## The describe of the files